marioplumbeer/marioplumbeer.github.io/blog/content/posts/before-the-fame-pt-2/index.md

 hideBackToTop: false
 ---

 After getting fired for taking too many risks as a Logistics Assistant, I had a few other jobs that helped me grow into a cross-functional Software Engineer.
-In this post, I'll talk about the time between my first attempt owning a business (from waiter to manager) and ranking websites for *"plastic survery"* in Google's top [organic] search results for a living.
+In this post, I'll talk about the time between my first attempt owning a business (from waiter to manager) and ranking websites for *"plastic surgery"* in Google's top [organic] search results for a living.

 ## Waiter